BA St. Mary College

 PhD University of Iowa

 Professor of English Mary Vermillion joined Mount Mercy in 1994.
 Prior to coming to Mount Mercy, she served as a teaching assistant and academic advisor at the University of Iowa.
 Her doctoral dissertation examines the connection between last wills and 18th-century novels, and she remains interested in literary depictions of legal issues.
-She teaches a course called Law and Literature, and for the past three years, she has facilitated a service-learning project in which her students lead literature discussions with inmates at the Anamosa State Penitentiary.
+She teaches a course called Law and Literature, and for the past three years, she has facilitated a service learning project in which her students lead "Book Clubs" with inmates at the Anamosa State Penitentiary.

-In spring 2010, Vermillion taught at one of Mount Mercy’s partner universities, Canterbury Christ Church University in England, and this experience led her and Assistant English Professor Christopher DeVault to offer a new travel course, British Literature and Culture.
-She has accompanied Mount Mercy students on service trips to Kentucky and West Virginia, and in 2006, she was awarded the Mount Mercy Thomas Feld Chair for Excellence in Teaching.
+In spring 2010, Vermillion taught at one of Mount Mercy’s partner universities, Canterbury Christ Church University in England, and this experience led her and Assistant Professor of English Christopher DeVault to offer a new travel course, British Literature and Culture.
+In 2014, they offered a similar travel course in Ireland.
+Vermillion has accompanied Mount Mercy students on service trips to Kentucky and West Virginia, and in 2006, she was awarded the Mount Mercy Thomas Feld Chair for Excellence in Teaching.

 Vermillion loves to read and write, garden, lift weights, and watch women’s basketball.
-She lives in Iowa City with her partner and their three cats.
+She and her husband live in Iowa City with their two cats and three guinea pigs.